st0rmblessed/save-entities/README.txt

    After choosing the form:

-   - Select which entitites should be save and which options should be checked;
+   - Select which entities should be saved and which options should be checked;

    - Click Save.